-One of the possible signatures of polygenic response is having different sets of alleles responding in different replicas (Barghi et al., 2020).
-This would obscure any signal of correlation in allele frequency change across all experiments, as each replica could have their particular combination of alleles being involved in the response to selection.
-On the contrary, we find that a large number of selected SNPs respond consistently across replicas.
+One of the possible signatures of polygenic response is having different sets of alleles responding in different replicates (Barghi et al., 2020).
+This would obscure any signal of correlation in allele frequency change across all experiments, as each replicate could have its particular combination of alleles being involved in the response to selection.
+On the contrary, we find that a large number of selected SNPs respond consistently across replicates.
 This could be convergent selection, in that these are indeed the largest effect QTLs for the (unobserved) traits that are under selection and therefore their allele frequency change is consistent across replicas.
 Alternatively, one known consequence of epistatic interactions is that the possible responses to a particular selective pressure become dependent on the genetic background, such that the genes that do respond to selection become more predictable (Bank, 2022; Das et al., 2020; Kryazhimskiy et al., 2014).
-This would lead to higher similarity across replicas and a stronger signal in the allele frequency correlations.
-While hard to quantify this effect in our data, the epistatic signal we find could be evidence that gene interactions are contributing to the similarity in allele frequency changes across replicas.
+This would lead to higher similarity across replicates and a stronger signal in the allele frequency correlations.
+While hard to quantify this effect in our data, the epistatic signal we find could be evidence that gene interactions are contributing to the similarity in allele frequency changes across replicates.

 Draft discussion themes